cynthialmy/cynthialmy.github.io/_posts/2026-02-06-rag-insights-limitations.md

 ## When NOT to Use RAG

 RAG creates false certainty when certain conditions exist.
-Recognizing these conditions before deployment is a critical product decision, because the cost of deploying RAG where it does not belong is not just poor answers but misplaced trust.
+Recognizing these conditions before deployment is a critical product decision, because the cost of deploying RAG in the wrong problem class compounds into poor answers **and** misplaced trust.

 ### 1. The Answer Requires Reasoning or Derivation